Health & Fitness Database

 Overview

-A database-backed project built around a health and fitness domain using PostgreSQL and a Java ORM.
-The focus was designing a clean, normalized relational schema, enforcing data integrity, and supporting realistic queries that reflect real-world usage.
+A database-backed project that’s built around a health and fitness domain using PostgreSQL and a Java Object Relational Mapping.
+The focus was to design a clean, normalized relational schema that enforces data integrity, and supports realistic queries that would reflect real-world usage.

 What I built

-- A normalized relational schema modeling core domain entities and their relationships
+- A normalized relational schema that models core domain entities along with their relationships

-- ORM-based entity models to map domain objects cleanly to relational tables
+- ORM-based entity models to map domain objects neatly to relational tables

-- SQL queries representing practical workflows such as tracking, summaries, and reporting
+- SQL queries that represent practical real-life workflows such as tracking, summaries, and reporting

 Design notes

-- Normalization-first: designed tables to reduce redundancy and prevent update anomalies.
+- Normalization-first: designed tables to reduce data redundancy and prevent update anomalies that can occur.

-- Integrity at the database layer: enforced correctness using keys, constraints, and relationships.
+- Integrity at database layer: enforced correctness using keys, constraints, and relationships.

-- ORM as a bridge: used the ORM to balance object-oriented code with relational structure rather than hiding the database.
+- ORM as a bridge: used object relational mapping to balance object-oriented code with relational structure rather than hiding the database.

 Highlights

-- Used PostgreSQL to support structured relational data with strong integrity guarantees
+- Utilized PostgreSQL to support structured relational data with strong integrity guarantees

 - Designed schema and queries around realistic access patterns rather than purely academic examples